matt2718/colorado-qb/_pages/tournaments/nationals.md

 ### NASAT

-The National All-Star Academic Tournament (NASAT) is hosted by [HSAPQ](https://www.hsapq.com/).
-Unlike HSNCT and NSC, teams are composed of the top players from each state.
+The National All-Star Academic Tournament (NASAT) was originally created by [HSAPQ](https://www.hsapq.com/), but is now independently organized.
+Unlike HSNCT and NSC, teams are composed of the top 4 players from each state.
 It features very difficult questions (comparable to college regionals) and is considered the hardest tournament in high school quiz bowl.
-If you are interested in playing for Colorado, contact us.
+If you are interested in playing for Colorado, contact us!

 ## Middle School